tcn84/hello-world/README.md

 # hello-world
-Greetings to all IT global citizen.
+Greetings to all IT global citizens.